tobiasflohre/movie-database/README.md

 movie-database
 ==============

-#### Work in progress
-Currently I'm adding another self-contained system written in AngularJS.
-The description below currently doesn't reflect that.

 ## Description

 The movie-database is a ROCA-style web application built on Bootstrap, jQuery, Thymeleaf, Spring MVC and Spring Boot, see [Self-Contained Systems and ROCA: A complete example using Spring Boot, Thymeleaf and Bootstrap](https://blog.codecentric.de/en/2015/01/self-contained-systems-roca-complete-example-using-spring-boot-thymeleaf-bootstrap/) for concepts and pointers to details in the implementation.
 This repository has been updated Nov 2014, the old version referenced in [this blog post](http://blog.codecentric.de/en/2013/01/a-real-roca-using-bootstrap-jquery-thymeleaf-spring-hateoas-and-spring-mvc/) is still available in the branch classic.

 ## Build & Run
-The movie-database has been updated to use Spring Boot.
-It also has been split up into three applications, one serving the movies resource, one serving a new actors resource and one serving the navigation header.
-In addition to that security (SSO) was added, and the infrastructure setup to support this involves Redis and nginx.
+The movie-database is a system of self-contained systems (take a look at the blog posts referenced above).
+There are three self-contained systems, one for movies, one for actors and one for a shop.
+The movies and the actors system are ROCA-style applications with server-side rendering, while the shop system is a SPA with AngularJS on the client side and a REST service on the backend side.
+In addition to these three systems we have two applications serving cross-cutting concerns: one for delivering navigation snippets and one for monitoring.
+An SSO mechanism is used for security, the infrastructure setup to support this involves Redis and nginx.
 If you already have those two installed, good, and if not, it's a 15 minute thing (at least on Mac).
 If you shy away from that you're still able to run a non-integrated movie or actor application, I'll get to that later.
 The whole setup also includes an instance of [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin), a complete tool for monitoring Spring Boot applications.
 You can do and see everything you need in there, like health status, log files, thread dumps, environment variables, a JMX console and much more.

 You need to have [Homebrew](http://brew.sh/) installed to do the following.